-Christine is a British-trained pharmacist based in Grand Rapids, Michigan.
+Christine is a British-trained pharmacist living in Grand Rapids, Michigan.
 Her greatest passion is global health.
-She was born in Kenya, and migrated with her family to the United States in 1997.
+Born in Kenya, Christine and her family migrated to the United States in 1997.

-She earned her Bachelor of Science degree in Biology from Towson University and her Master of Pharmacy degree from the University of Manchester, United Kingdom.
+Christine earned her Bachelor of Science degree in Biology from Towson University and her Master of Pharmacy degree from the University of Manchester in the United Kingdom.
 She completed her Pharmacist Pre-Registration training in London at the height of the 2014 Ebola outbreak in West Africa.
-Upon her registration as a General Pharmaceutical Council Pharmacist in December 2014, Christine launched BE A ROSE to address hygiene and global health issues.
+Upon her registration as a General Pharmaceutical Council Pharmacist in December 2014, Christine launched Be a Rose to address hygiene and global health issues.

-She plans to use her clinical and leadership skills to build capacity and achieve positive health outcomes in underserved communities in Grand Rapids and Kenya.
+She plans to use her clinical skills and aptitude for leadership to build capacity and achieve positive health outcomes in underserved communities in Grand Rapids and Kenya.

-Charles Kungu has an MBA in Information Systems from the University of Baltimore and a Bachelor of Science degree in Business Administration from Williams Baptist College.
-He has received numerous honors for academic and athletic performance in soccer.
+Charles Kungu has a Master of Business Administration degree in Information Systems from the University of Baltimore and a Bachelor of Science degree in Business Administration from Williams Baptist College.
+Throughout his educational pursuits, Charles has received numerous academic honors, as well as recognition for his athletic performance in soccer.

-In 2003 he joined MuniCap, Inc., a real estate finance and consulting firm based in Columbia, Maryland.
-MuniCap has helped its clients successfully close over 135 public funding programs, and generated $2.8 billion of investment in over 30 states.
+In 2003, Charles joined MuniCap, Inc., a real estate finance and consulting firm based in Columbia, Maryland.
+MuniCap has helped its clients successfully close over 135 public funding programs and generated $2.8 billion of investment in over 30 states.

-Charles’ expertise is in multiple areas of public finance, administration, and information systems technology.
-For MuniCap, he is currently the Vice President IT Manager.
-Prior to joining MuniCap, he worked in banking and the private sector.
-He is an active member of the Baptist Church both in Maryland and in his native Kenya.
+Charles’s expertise spans areas of public finance, administration, and information systems technology.
+He is currently the Vice President IT Manager of MuniCap.
+Charles is an active member of the Baptist Church both in Maryland and in his native Kenya.

 Rachel Bonaparte is an Assistant Professor of Communication Studies at Montgomery College.
-She received her B.A. from Temple University in Broadcasting Telecommunications and Mass Media, her M.A in Mass Communication from Miami University, and a Masters of Education from Widener University.
+She earned a Bachelor of Arts from Temple University in Broadcasting Telecommunications and Mass Media, a Master of Arts in Mass Communication from Miami University, and a Master’s degree in Education from Widener University.

 Prior to joining Montgomery College as a full-time instructor, Rachel taught at Prince George’s Community College, Miami University, and Howard Community College, where she developed courses on the increasing cognizance of media messages.
 Rachel is originally from Baltimore, Maryland.

-Before coming to the U.S., he worked for fifteen years in Kenya, his home country, with the Kenya Agricultural Research Institute (KARI).
+Before coming to the United States, James worked for fifteen years in his home country Kenya, with the Kenya Agricultural Research Institute (KARI).
 He trained at the University of Nairobi (BS, Biology), at the University of Reading, UK (MS, Crop Protection) and at the University of Missouri, (PhD, Plant Pathology).

 James was a founding member of Kenya Development Network Consortium, a forum for diasporan Kenyans to discuss and implement development projects.